-15. Issuer Call: [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) (a) Optional Redemption Date(s): [ ] (b) (b) Optional Red Redemption Amount: ] per Calculation Amount] - out appropriate variable details in this pro forma, xample reference obligation] (c) If red If redeemable in part: (i) Minimum Amount: Redemption [ ] (ii) Maximum Amount: Redemption [ ] (d) ) Notice periods: Maxi (N.B. consi throu (whic days' other mum period: [ ] days mum period: [ ] days When setting notice periods, the Bank is advised to der the practicalities of distribution of information ogh intermediaries, for example, clearing systems the require a minimum of 5 clearing system business notice for a call) and custodians, as well as any notice requirements which may apply, for opple, as between the Bank and the Fiscal Agent) 16.
-Final Redemption Amount: [ ] per Calculation Amount
+15. Issuer Call: [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) (a) Optio onal Redemptio on Date(s): [ ] (b) Optio Optional Redemption Amount: ] per Calculation Amount] - out appropriate variable details in this pro forma, xample reference obligation] (c) If red If redeemable in part: (i) Minimum Amount: Redemption [ ] (ii) Maximum Amount: Redemption [ ] (d) (d) Notice periods: Maxi (N.B. const throw (whice days" other mum period: [ ] days mum period: [ ] days When setting notice periods, the Bank is advised to ider the practicalities of distribution of information ogh intermediaries, for example, clearing systems ch require a minimum of 5 clearing system business notice for a call) and custodians, as well as any notice requirements which may apply, for ople, as between the Bank and the Fiscal Agent) 16.
+Final Redemption Amount: ] per Calculation Amount Except in the case of Zero Coupon Notes where a mption/Payment Basis of more than 100 per cent.

-(N.B.
-Except in the case of Zero Coupon Notes where a Redemption/Payment Basis of more than 100 per cent. of the nominal amount has been specified, the Final Redemption Amount shall be equal to 100 per cent. of the Calculation Amount per Calculation Amount)
+of the nominal amount has been specified, the Final Redemption Amount shall be equal to 100 per cent. of the Calculation Amount per Calculation Amount)